jorjuarez/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceNetworkEvents` Table

-**Network Event Reconstruction -** A focused query was used to reconstruct the timeline of all network activity from the Tor Browser on z-travelagent , verifying successful connections to the C2-like domains (see Appendix C).
+**Network Event Reconstruction -** A focused query was used to reconstruct the timeline of all network activity from the TOR Browser on z-travelagent , verifying successful connections to the C2-like domains (see Appendix C).

 **Query used to locate events - Appendix C**